 One word that comes to mind while describing the website is, above others, “modern”.
 The main page looks very stylish, with lots of cohesive imagery and web techniques used.
 Even the hamburger menu doesn’t make the page any worse.

 Another notable feature of the website is using the minimalism trend.
 The small text fits well with images and is aesthetically very artistic.

 Lolldesigns is a local company with only one location.
 However, for a small business, the website looks amazing.
 The first thing Lolldesigns excels at is using white spaces.
 A user feels a lot of freedom when they come across the website.

 There’s a lot of product imagery used, which is a strong selling point.
 Also, the color duo of white and yellow is extremely stylish.

-BigRep, as a 3D printer manufacturer, needs to command trust and respect.
+BigRep, like a 3D printer manufacturer, needs to command trust and respect.
 The target audience is B2B which would make the usage of design gimmicks a little redundant.

 Instead, BigRep has a healthy share of minimalism – the copy is precise and to-the-point, the heading font is thin and delicate.
 Minimalistic buttons make BigRep super discreet as well.